-FLO coordinates and provides oversight to the program; administers the application cycle; convenes the Qualification Evaluation Panels (QEP); advises candidates of the results of the QEP; and provides the Regional Bureaus with a list of qualified candidates.
+FLO coordinates and provides oversight to the program, administers the open season to apply for qualification, convenes the Qualification Evaluation Panels (QEPs), advises candidates of the results of the QEP, and provides the Regional Bureaus with a list of qualified candidates.
 For questions regarding the program, please email FLOAskEPAP@state.gov.